juangn83/sre-workstation/README.md

 # SRE-WORKSTATION
-## Configuration files to create an debian-based image to use daily as SRE.
+## This is my personal project to create an debian-based container image to use daily as SRE.

 #### Requirements
 - Current user added into sudoers